What’s the difference between Hindustani and Carnatic music?

 Tips

-1. to explore the above topics on your own, refer the Indian sources recommended here >>
+1. Explore the above topics on your own with useful Indian sources found here >>

-2. in order to get a clear idea what this means in practice, listen closely to audio and video contents featuring two prominent families of violinists whose roots lie in South India: one known as the Parur bani (brothers M.S.
-Gopalakrishnan & M.S.
-Anantharaman), and the other brought into prominence by N. Rajam (Hindustani violin) and her brother T.N.
-Krishnan (Carnatic violin)
+2. Get a clear idea what this means by carefully listening to two prominent families of violinists, both rooted in southern India: the Parur bani represented by M.S.
+Gopalakrishnan and M.S.
+Anantharaman), and that established by N. Rajam (Hindustani violin) and her brother T.N.
+Krishnan(Carnatic violin)

 Acknowledgements